When it comes to deciding how your content should get translated in the Smartling platform, you have full flexibility.

 Not all content types require the same level of attention.

-For example, a quick and cost-efficient machine translation may be sufficient for internal communications, whereas legal documents or highly visible brand content typically require careful human translation with additional proofreading.
+For example, a quick and cost-efficient machine translation may be sufficient for internal communications, whereas highly visible brand content typically requires careful human translation with additional proofreading.

 This is why in Smartling, you can choose your preferred translation option for each content type and language by configuring multiple workflows.